On the Convergence of Elementary Cellular Automata under Sequential Update Modes: Results

 \subsubsection{Rules with no Covering}

-Unlike the rest of the rules that fulfill one of the conditions of Theorem~\ref{thm:DAS}, Rules $90$ and $106$ does not allow all configurations to reach a fixed point, no matter which of the $n!$ sequential update mode is being used.
+Unlike the rest of the rules that fulfill one of the conditions of Theorem~\ref{thm:DAS}, Rules $90$ and $106$ do not allow all configurations to reach a fixed point, no matter which of the $n!$ sequential update mode is being used.
 Indeed, for Rule $90$ (resp.
 Rule $106$) for rings of size $n=9$ or more, if $n$ is not a power of $2$ (resp. $n$ is not even), there are configurations that cannot reach a fixed point, regardless of the sequential update mode being used.
-Instead, it appears to be necessary to allow for one cell to be updated more than once per step.
+Instead, it appears to be necessary to allow for one cell to be updated more than once per step. {Remark that this does not contradict Theorem~\ref{thm:DAS}~\cite{Sethi2016}, since in it asynchronous update modes are considered, which is a more general class than sequential update modes.}

 \begin{thm} Let $\mu$ be any sequential update mode, and let $f_{\mu,90}$ be the discrete dynamical system in which Rule $90$ evolves under the update mode $\mu$.
 Then, configurations that contain only two $1$s surrounded by $0$s cannot reach a fixed point under sequential update modes. \end{thm}